• home

 June 16, 2014 by Jo Maeder Leave a Comment

 In 1997, I was honored to present a prestigious radio industry award to one of my heroes in the business, Casey Kasem.
-The sordid drama that unfolded around his death made headlines around the world.
-As author of the national bestseller WHEN I MARRIED MY MOTHER: A Daughter’s Search for What Really Matters – and How She Found It Caring for Mama Jo I’ve become an informal eldercare and grief counselor.
-Click on the DAME MAGAZINE link below for a closer look at what happened to Mr. Kasem and how to handle a similar situation yourself.
+The sordid drama that has unfolded recently around his death made headlines around the world.
+As author of a memoir about caring for my mother at the end of her life, I’ve become an informal eldercare and grief counselor.
+Click on the DAME MAGAZINE link below for a closer look at what happened to Mr. Kasem and how not to let it happen to you.

 CASEY KASEM DIDN’T HAVE TO DIE LIKE THAT